telerik/ajax-docs/controls/searchbox/functionality/datakeynames.md

 **DataKeyNames** property lists the additional fields of the DataSource that will be mapped to each result item.
+It allows you to define the names of the data fields you want to use in code without displaying them, such as Primary Keys, ID fields, etc.

-They can be easily retrieved and used after that in the [OnClientSearch]({%slug searchbox/client-side-programming/events/onclientsearch%}) event and in the [OnSearch]({%slug searchbox/server-side-programming/events/onsearch%}) server event, as show in the following code:
+The **DataKeyNames** can be easily retrieved and used after that in the [OnClientSearch]({%slug searchbox/client-side-programming/events/onclientsearch%}) event and in the [OnSearch]({%slug searchbox/server-side-programming/events/onsearch%}) server event, as show in the following code:

 ````ASPNET